nicferrier/nics-node-httpd/README.md

 then the image will be displayed on the right.
 The same works for video files.

+The server also supports range requests so skipping in the timeline of a video will work.

 If you click on a markdown file, it will be turned into HTML and somewhat styled.